 HISTORY OF BRIGGS

-Happy birthday!
-Briggs is celebrating OVER 50 years of excellence in education!
+Briggs is proud to celebrate over 50 years of excellence in education!

 Briggs Elementary School has been led by seven principals since 1954: